-- Before you leave the house unoccupied, you must check reasonably thoroughly that there is no risk of damage from fire, water or gas supplies in your house; - You must tell us if you intend to go away for more than four weeks and your house will be unoccupied during that time; - If your house is going to be unoccupied for any length of time, and there is a risk of water pipes freezing when you are away, you must tell us before you leave. - 2.5 You and anyone living with you must not run any kind of business from the house.
+- before you leave the house unoccupied, you must check reasonably thoroughly that there is no risk of damage from fire, water or gas supplies in your house; - you must tell us if you intend to go away for more than four weeks and your house will be unoccupied during that time; - if your house is going to be unoccupied for any length of time, and there is a risk of water pipes freezing when you are away, you must tell us before you leave. - 2.3 You and anyone living with you must not run any kind of business from the house.
 However, if you ask us, we may give permission.
-See paragraph 10.2 of this Agreement for more information about doing this.
-If we give permission, we may also increase your rent.
+See paragraph 9.2 of this Agreement for more information about doing this.
+If we give permission, we may also increase your rent. - 2.4 You must not allow your house to become overcrowded.
+If the overcrowding is as a result of an increase in the size of your family living with you, you should apply to us for a house transfer.
+We will try to get you a larger house.
+In this circumstance only, we will not treat you as being in breach of this condition.
+However, if we offer you suitable alternative accommodation you must agree to take it unless there are good reasons for not taking it.